glowingmanagement/Spotify-Artist-Search/README.md

     npm install
     ```

+4. Add your client ID and secret to the `.env` file in the server directory (see `.env.example` for reference)

-4. Build the app by running:
+5. Build the app by running:

     ```bash
     npm run build
     ```

-5. Start the server by running:
+6. Start the server by running:

     ```bash
     npm start
     ```

-6. Open your browser and go to:
+7. Open your browser and go to:

     ```bash
     http://localhost:3000